The Complete Guide to Real Estate Photography in Salt Lake City, UT: What Every Agent Needs to Know

 Drone Photography

-For properties with acreage, great views, or unique positioning, drone photography provides perspective that ground-level shots simply can't.
-This is especially valuable for rural properties around Thurston County or waterfront homes.
+For properties with mountain views, acreage, or unique positioning, drone photography provides perspective that ground-level shots simply can't.
+This is especially valuable for foothill properties, homes with large lots, or any property where the surrounding landscape adds value.

 360 Virtual Tours

 These interactive tours let buyers explore a home at their own pace from anywhere in the world.
-This is especially valuable for out-of-area buyers or for generating initial interest before in-person showings.
+This is especially valuable for out-of-state buyers relocating to Utah or for generating initial interest before in-person showings.

 Floor Plans